mozilla/mozmill/mozmill/README.md

 [Thunderbird Testing with Mozmill](https://developer.mozilla.org/en/Thunderbird/Thunderbird_MozMill_Testing).

-## Installation
+# Installation

-Mozmill is available as an addon and a standard python package.
+Mozmill is available as an addon and a python package.
 See [the installation page](./Installation) for instructions for how to get Mozmill set up on your system.

-## The Mozmill Extension
+# The Mozmill Extension

 [The Mozmill extension](https://addons.mozilla.org/en-US/firefox/addon/9018)
 comes with an integrated development environment, some test authoring tools, and a graphical interface to run the tests.

-## Python Client
+# Python Client

 There is also a [Mozmill python package](http://pypi.python.org/pypi/mozmill) that invokes and runs a Gecko application, performs automatic test scripting, and accumulates and reports results.

-### Running the command line client
+## Running the command line client

 After [installing](./Installation)
 the Python package you can run Mozmill with the `mozmill` command.